ikhwanhsn/espresso-build-something-1/README.md

 - 🚀 Fully functional rollup deployed on Espresso's Decaf testnet
 - ⚡ Integrated with Espresso confirmations for enhanced security and speed
 - 🔄 Seamless compatibility with Arbitrum Sepolia
-- 🔐 [Add key technical features of your rollup]

 ## Deployment Information